Cape Coast Castle

 The castle, along with other slave castles from Ghana is a UNESCO World Heritage Site since 1979.

-Entrance fee for an adult costs $7 and for students it is $4.
+The entrance fee for an adult costs $7 and for students, it is $4.
 The museum is open from 9:00 to 16:30 every day.

 A guided tour of the Cape Coast castle is included in this price and that includes visits to the famous dungeons where the slaves were kept.

-Address: The Cape Coast Castle is located on Victoria Road in Cape Coast, capital of central Ghana.
-Get help with directions using the map provided bellow:
+Address: The Cape Coast Castle is located on Victoria Road in Cape Coast, the capital of central Ghana.
+Get help with directions using the map provided below: